p-servus/CakePhpExampleImplementation/doc/001-Setup.md

 }
 ```

+Create the user:

 ```bash
 # add user "testUser" with "pass123"
 createMysqlUser
 ```

+Run the mysql-client again:

 ```bash
 sudo mysql
 ```

+Add permissions for the new user:

 ```sql
 SELECT user FROM mysql.user;